Keevil: Landmarks

 The parish has two Grade I listed buildings, both in the centre of the village.
 Keevil Manor, across the road from the church, was built c.
 1580 for the Lambert family.
 Two stories and an attic are faced with limestone ashlar at the four-gabled front, while a central two-storey porch of 1611 carries Tuscan columns.
 English Heritage describes the house as "a fine example of a Wiltshire manor house retaining especially rich fittings".
 Also Grade I listed are the boundary wall to Main Street, of c.
 1600, about two metres in height, with gate piers at the southwest entrance and an arched doorway in line with the manor's porch; and an inner garden wall in front of the house, probably 1611.

-The second Grade I listed house, Talboys, is described by Pevsner as "A timber-framed house of great charm and value, although some of its features are deceptive".
+The second Grade I listed house, Talboys, is described by Nikolaus Pevsner as "A timber-framed house of great charm and value, although some of its features are deceptive".
 The centre and right (west) wing are late 14th century to mid 15th but the left wing was added in 1876 to match; the whole was restored in 1899.

 The former vicarage, Field Head, today a private residence, was built in 1842 by Reverend Pooke and enlarged in 1869.
 In the western part of the village are several timber-framed houses including Little Talboys, a cruck-framed house with four bays.

 The Trowbridge–Devizes section of the A361 crosses the north of the parish.
 At the parish boundary in the northeast the road crosses Semington Brook at Baldham Bridge; there has been a bridge here since the 14th century but the present two-arched ashlar bridge is from the mid-18th.

 After the Second World War, the barracks of RAF Keevil were used as a temporary home for Polish refugees.
 Today the small Ministry of Defence airfield is used for gliding at weekends, being the base of Bannerdown Gliding Club.